 - Inside Passage North to Ketchikan, Alaska

 The Waggoner is an easy reference to use.
 To find the page you need, turn to the index, table of contents, or the locator maps in the front of the book.
 Charts for each area are listed right up front in the chapters.
 The Waggoner’s detailed listings of marine facilities are logically organized and updated each year.
-Text and listings are complemented by maps, maps, and more maps—more than 150 in the 2013 edition.
+Text and listings are complemented by maps, maps, and more maps.

 “We’ve been boating for 25 years.
 Best guide we’ve ever found.”